grandell1234/graphing-tool/README.md

 # graphing-tool
-A graphing-tool with an easy-to-use GUI.
+A graphing-tool with a GUI.
 ### Requirements:
 ```
 python3 -m pip install pygame